Héctor Cúper: Syria

 On 2 February 2023, Cúper became the head coach of the Syria national team on a contract of undisclosed length.
 He managed to recruit three of his countrymen with Syrian descent, Ezequiel Ham, Ibrahim Hesar and Jalil Elías, ahead of the 2023 AFC Asian Cup held in Qatar.
 Under Cúper, Syria qualified to the knockout phase of the Asian tournament as one of the best third-placed teams following a 1–0 victory over India, the first time ever Syria managed to do so after six previous participations ended in the group stages.

 In February 2024, he extended his contract with the national team, committing to stay on board for the duration of the 2026 FIFA World Cup qualification.
 However, following two away defeats, 1–0 to North Korea, and 5–0 to Japan, during the 2026 World Cup qualification, resulting in Syria's failure to qualify for the World Cup, Cúper resigned from his position as head coach of Syria.

+Universitario

+On 11 May 2026, Cúper was appointed manager of Peruvian club Universitario de Deportes.